 - Discriminated classes/castes, ethnicities, and races at the lower end of social hierarchies

 - Public officials, members of grassroots organizations, and movement partners that seek innovative ideas and solutions to end modern slavery

-The strategy is based on key principles about effective anti-slavery interventions:
+The strategy is based on key principles of effective anti-slavery interventions: